-Are you considering a roof restoration for your home?
-Most roofs need to be replaced every twenty years, and many roofs need to be restored or repaired in half that time or less.
-However, homeowners that are more in touch with the state of their roofs may not need to do restoration as often.
-If you’re on the fence about whether or not restoration is something you should invest in at the moment, it may help to take a look at your power bill.
+If you’re on the fence about whether or not restoration is something you should invest in now, it may help to look at your power bill.
 If your energy costs are unusually high, your roof could be the culprit.
 To make things a bit easier to understand, we put together a guide full of ways roof restoration can seriously impact your energy costs.

-Check out this useful guide to saving money with roof restoration below!
+Check out this helpful guide to saving money with roof restoration below!

-This can definitely apply to roofing.
-By investing in certain shingle colors, you’re investing in a cooling system for your roof.
+This can apply to roofing.
+By investing in specific shingle colors, you’re investing in a cooling system for your roof.

 Colored shingles reflect heat from the sun.
 This can not only help reduce energy costs, but it can also help keep your attic cool in the heat as well.

 In some areas of the US, you may also be eligible for a tax credit.
-When tax seasons rolls along, ask your accountant whether or not this is a possibility for you.
+When tax seasons roll along, ask your accountant whether or not this is a possibility for you.

 Reduction In Heat Transfers

-If you choose to repair your roof right now or during the springtime, you’ll be prepping your home to save on some serious energy costs in the summer.
+If you choose to repair your roof right now or during the springtime, you’ll be prepping your home to save on severe energy costs in the summer.

 While restoring your roof, your roof contractor will assess where any leaks or poorly-patched spots are.
 By sealing up these spots, your air conditioning system won’t be pushing out costly cold air out– and it will operate better without the extra stress, too.

 Attic insulation updates are typically part of an overall roof assessment.
-By replacing the old insulation in your attic, you’re properly insulating the area where most heat is trapped in your home.
+By replacing the old insulation in your attic, you’re correctly insulating the area where most heat is trapped in your home.

 New materials are often superior and longer-lasting compared to old materials, especially if you haven’t replaced your attic insulation in a long time.

-Updating the vents between your roof and your attic is another great way to reduce energy costs.
+Updating the vents between your roof and your attic is another excellent way to reduce energy costs.

 Hot air rises and can get stuck in your house during warmer seasons.
 These heat pockets are in turn going to up how hard your air conditioning must work.